christiejibaraki/nand2tetris-compiler/README.md

 - Project 10: Syntax Analysis: Tokenization and Parsing
 - Project 11: Code Generation

-The main module runs the first "half" of the compiler, which tokenizes and parses a Jack programming, assigning tags to each token, which reflect the syntactic structure of the program.
+The main module runs the first "half" of the compiler, which tokenizes and parses a Jack program, assigning tags to each token, which reflect the syntactic structure of the program.
 The tokens and their tags are output to a set of XML files.